 Making a significant change in your life is not the product of a last-minute decision made on 31 December at 23:47.
 True change comes from making a well-informed choice to alter something in your life – meaning the right change for you – and that shift must be reasonable.
 Sometimes we’re a bit overzealous and overcommit ourselves, which is not at all conducive to actually realizing our goals.

 Intentions, not resolutions

 Resolutions are, at their very core, setting us up to fail.
-They imply that if you can just go down one size, if you can get that next promotion at work—your life will be perfect.
+They imply that if you can just go down one size, if you can get that next promotion at work – your life will be perfect.
 These goals also rely on external factors that we may have limited control over.
 And then we feel badly about ourselves when we give them up.
-Rather than making resolutions for 2019, it’s better to set intentions from within.
-Instead of measuring your life by your successes and failures, try starting some new habits to enrich your life.
+Rather than making resolutions for 2021, it’s better to set intentions from within.
+Instead of measuring your life by your successes and failures, try setting intentions to enrich your life.

-New routines start with setting an intention, and these intentions lead to action.
+It starts with setting an intention, and these intentions are like a how-to that leads to action.
 Because modern-day life is so fraught with overextension and overscheduling, it’s easy to forget how important self-care is.
-When you just set a goal instead of really thinking about the purpose—or intention—behind it, you’re not practicing true self-care, and you cannot expect a positive result.
+When you just set a goal you’re not really thinking about the purpose—or intention—behind it, you’re not practicing true self-care and you cannot expect a positive result.

 Setting intentions directs the mind and gives us purpose.
 By setting intentions and keeping them close, we can facilitate the path that we choose.
 Focusing on your heart and what’s important to you creates clarity and self-discovery, so find what brings you joy!
 What gives you passion and purpose in life?
 An intention is much more powerful when it comes from a place of contentment rather than if it arises from a sense of lack or need.